 A Note on Language

 Here at LIVESTRONG.com, we carefully consider language surrounding sex and gender.
 We try to avoid language that implies a sex or gender binary in favor of more inclusive language, but we sometimes include words like "men or "women" when quoting an expert or other original source material for the sake of accuracy, as is the case in this story.

 Exercise helps alleviate symptoms associated with fibroids, such as lower abdominal pain and cramping during periods.
 You can also lose weight by exercising every day and eating a portion-controlled, mostly whole-foods diet.

-Fibroids are a fact of life for many women, with 1 in 5 women experiencing them in their childbearing years and 50 percent by age 50, according to Medline Plus.
+Fibroids are a fact of life for many people with uteruses.
+Of the many fibroid statistics, 1 in 5 women experience them in their childbearing years, and 50 percent by age 50, according to Medline Plus.
 Hormones and genes likely determine whether you'll get them.

-Many women experience no symptoms, while others suffer considerably with heavy periods, cramping, pelvic pain, pain during intercourse, weight gain, frequent urination and extra long cycles.
+Many people with uteruses experience no symptoms, while others suffer considerably with heavy periods, cramping, pelvic pain, pain during intercourse, weight gain, frequent urination and extra long cycles.